Lactobacillus

 Strains with the strongest evidence

-- Lactobacillus rhamnosus GG: reduces antibiotic-associated diarrhoea, shortens infectious diarrhoea in children.
+- Lactobacillus rhamnosus GG: reduces antibiotic-associated diarrhoea,.
 The most studied probiotic strain in the world.

 - Lactobacillus reuteri DSM 17938: reduces crying time in colicky breastfed babies, improves regularity in some adults.